 Although dazed and bewildered, Kazuo broke cover, rushed forward and fired both guns again.
 He caught the enforcer off guard (with only one Fortune left) and put a bullet through his head.

 When Kazuo got to the crate, the combat drone had lowered its machine guns into firing position and was approaching, 15 metres away from the broken observation window.

 He got the crate cover open and indeed there was an EMP device within.
 What was a military grade EMP device doing here in an abandoned orchard monitoring platform?
 And who talked to him in his mind?

 Because of his technical training (and some Stunt Points), it took 10 seconds for him to figure out the machine and began charging it up.
 Furthermore, his engineering acumen allowed him to thoroughly understand the device’s systems and Kazuo believed that with the proper materials he could build another.

 The lead combat drone hovered in through the window, its thruster wash blowing dust and light debris all over the control platform.
 As it aimed it machine guns at him, Kazuo slammed his palm down onto the ACTIVATE button.

 There was a loud otherworldly sound that pulsed out from the device.
 There might have been a hum or a hiss or a crackle, Kazuo was uncertain.

 The combat drone fell onto the deck of the platform, creating a visible dimple on the textured metal.
 Outside, as the orchard sun lamps went out, Kazuo spotted the other two drones falling into the trees below.

-Also, Reza – instead of frozen in place – became limp and fell to the floor with a loud thunk.
+Also, Reza – whose body was mostly cybernetics – became limp and fell to the floor with a loud thunk.